Sur cette page

 - the outcomes and evaluations of those actions

-To support a collaborative approach to care, nurses should ensure their documentation is a complete record of nursing care provided and reflects all aspects of the nursing process, including assessment, planning, intervention (independent and collaborative) and evaluation.
-This ensures communication to all health care providers of the plan of care of patients.
+To support a collaborative approach to care, nurses should ensure their documentation is a complete record of the nursing care and reflects all aspects of the nursing process, including assessment, planning, intervention (independent and collaborative) and evaluation.

 - Code of Conduct